Accelerated Osteogenic Orthodontics (AAO)

 This is certainly among the most frequently asked questions by patients seeking orthodontic care.

-While the duration of orthodontic treatment varies for each patient, it is not unusual that total treatment time ranges between 1-3 years.
-This can be concerning for the busy working adult, college student or teenager preparing for senior pictures.
+While the duration of orthodontic treatment varies for each patient, it is not unusual that the total treatment time ranges between 1-3 years.
+This can be concerning for the busy working adult, college student, or teenager preparing for senior pictures.